Introducing The "Bell Bottom" Bob: This Season’s Breakout Hair Trend

 How do you style the bell bottom bob?

 For anyone already sporting an above-the-shoulders cut, styling your bob into one of the bell bottom variety all comes down to how you heat style your hair post-wash.
 Starting with damp hair, apply a mousse from roots to ends, comb through and then blowdry with tension and volume, Nader says.
 When choosing your product, he suggests investing in a firm mousse, as you need to stretch your strands into a new shape.
 We also suggest going for one with heat protection to save your strands from being singed.
-Try Pureology Style + Protect Weightless Hair Mousse, or Color Wow Xtra Large Bombshell Volumizer.
+Try Hair by Sam McKnight Girl Volume Blow Dry Foam, £32 or Color Wow Xtra Large Bombshell Volumizer, £24.

 AdvertisementADVERTISEMENT

 Next, you’ll want to start sculpting while continuing to use heat from the hairdryer.
 “When you’re shaping the ends, flip your brush the opposite way so your hair wraps around your brush and flows up and not downwards — this is key to creating the bell,” Nader explains.
 To achieve this, you’ll want to use a medium-round brush with plenty of bristles, as you need to create the curve all the way to the ends, he says.
-Try T3 Volume Round Brush.
+Try ghd The Blow Dryer Ceramic Radial Brush, £26.

 Smith has a top tip for keeping the shape intact: “If your hair drops out easily, try wrapping the ends up in a small roller while they cool to set the flick in place and finish with a stronghold hairspray,” he says.
-Try Drybar High Tops Self-Grip Rollers .
+Try Kitsch Ceramic Thermal Roller, £12.
 “For a softer, more daytime look, shake the hair out after styling and add texture spray for a less perfect result.“

 Which hair types is the bell bottom bob suitable for?